SL Sebiu Labs

 Live Boot & Setup

 The ISO boots into a live environment.
-A setup wizard runs on the console to configure hostname, admin password, GPU encoding, and TLS mode.
+A setup wizard runs on the console to configure hostname, admin password, GPU encoding, TLS mode, and optional disk RAID.

 Install to Disk

-To install permanently, run omt-install-to-disk from the console.
+To install permanently, run install-to-disk from the console (or use the setup wizard).
 This copies the live system to a local disk so settings persist across reboots.

-Important: The install command will erase the target disk.
+Important: The install command will erase the target disk(s).
 Use a dedicated PC or NUC — do not install on a machine with data you want to keep.

 First-Boot Services